 They need to be brave.
 I need to be brave.
 Half an hour later, I leave the classroom.
 What a beautifully understanding teacher she has.
 I changed tact – I didn’t rush (not usually something that comes easily for me) and I held her hand until she was ready to let go.
 I was late for my 10 o’clock meeting and they had to take me as I was, in my jeans, not my business attire and with eyes that I am sure they knew had suffered a hard blow.
 I am sure they knew I had been winded.

 Work will be messy today and already off to a very delayed start.
-I am lucky that I am free to work into the night tonight as I already plan to whip up and share their favourite dessert with them when they come home to give us an excuse to sit and catch up.
+I am lucky that I am free to work into the night tonight as I already plan to whip up and share their favourite dessert with them when they come home from school & to have a chance to sit and catch up.
 To see them smiling…….
 I cannot wait for that.

 Eton Mess is delightfully simple and celebrates the sweet strawberries that are in season once more.
-The meringues are hard on the exterior and soft and wonderful on the inside – it is not lost one me that the former is often how a child might see their parents but as they grow, they will discover that it was all a façade and there is a soft and wonderful middle ………just like a child’s.
+The meringues are hard on the exterior and soft and wonderful on the inside.
+This is not lost on me that the former is often how a child might see their parents but as they grow, they will discover that it was all a façade and there is a soft and wonderful middle ………just like a child’s.

 Strawberry Eton Mess

 6 large meringues (store bought or recipe to make your own is below)